dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 **Q. Grid-Stat - How do I define a complex masking region?**

 A.
-There is a way to accomplish defining intersections and unions of multiple fields to define masks through additional steps.
-Prior to running Grid-Stat, run the Gen-Poly-Mask tool one or more times to define a more complex masking area by thresholding multiple fields.
+A user can define intersections and unions of multiple fields to define masks.
-The syntax of doing so gets a little tricky.
+Prior to running Grid-Stat, the user can run the Gen-Poly-Mask tool one or more times to define a more complex masking area by thresholding multiple fields.

-Here's an example.
-Let's say there is a forecast GRIB file (fcst.grb) which contains 2 records... one for 2-m temperature and a second for 6-hr accumulated precip.
-We only want grid points that are below freezing with non-zero precip.
-We'll run gen_vx_mask twice... once to define the temperature mask and a second time to intersect that with the precip mask:
+For example, using a forecast GRIB file (fcst.grb) which contains 2 records, one for 2-m temperature and a second for 6-hr accumulated precip.
+The only grid points that are desired are grid points below freezing with non-zero precip.
+The user should run Gen-Vx-Mask twice -  once to define the temperature mask and a second time to intersect that with the precip mask:

 .. code-block:: none